Shop Talk

 • Avoid value tags and buzzwords

-Don’t: Skip the description.
-Google sweeps Redbubble descriptions to support your SEO ranking, so if you leave it blank, you’re missing out.
+Don’t skip the description.
+Google sweeps Redbubble descriptions to support your SEO ranking.
+If you leave it blank, you’re missing out.

-Don’t: Include the product type (t-shirt, hoodie, etc.).
-Customers can filter their search to see which designs are available on which items, so focus on your design – not the product.
+Don’t include the product type.
+Customers can filter their search to see which designs are available on which items, so focus on your design – not the product (ex. t-shirt, hoodie, etc.).

 If your designs are more abstract, it can be difficult to nail down the theme or content words that best describe your piece.
 Here’s some advice for picking the best tags no matter what design you’ve created: